Universite-Gustave-Eiffel/I-Simpa/Docs/tutorial_industrial_hall.rst

 	The sound sources within the new group have exactly the same properties as the original sources, including the names of the sources.
 However there is no possible confusion between two sources with the same name, each source having its own internal identifier.

 3. **Rename** the group created in 'Milling machine 2';
 4. Since the new machine is located in the same place as the original machine, it is necessary to move it.
-To perform a translation of the new machine, **Right-click** on the 'Milling Machine 2' group and **Select** 'All sources>Translation';
+To perform a translation of the new machine, **Right-click** on the 'Milling Machine 2' group and **Select** :menuselection:`All sources --> Translation item` menu;
 5. **Set** the translation values in each direction (x,y,z) to [5,-2,0], and **Click** on 'OK'.
 The sources group is translated.

 .. figure:: images/Tutorial/Screenshot_2_tutorial_3.PNG